yetanalytics/lrsql/doc/overview.md

 ## Differences from Cloud LRS

 If you previously used Yet's Cloud LRS products, it is important to be aware of certain differences:
 - Tenancy is not supported in SQL LRS; the entire database can be considered to be a single default tenant.
+(The exception is if you use per-user dynamic schemas in a Postgres database; see the [Postgres](postgres.md) page for more information.)
 - All operations in SQL LRS are synchronous; async operations are not supported.
 - `stored` timestamps are not strictly monotonic in SQL LRS; two or more Statements may be assigned the same timestamp if stored in quick succession.